svalvaro/terribleCode/README.md

 #> Error in total_price(vector, currency = "CZK"): Data provided is not a data.frame
 ```

+## Less dependencies

+Lastly, I have removed the dependency of the `magritrr` package by
+removing the usage of the pipe: `%>%`.
+It was unnecessary and some users
+might not be familiar with it.

 # Tests

 A total of six different tests have been created for this function.
 They